jessstringham/thisxorthat/docs/systems/paperwork.md

 cover: /assets/imgs/paperwork/cover.jpg
 ---

-I also the same code I use for livecoding and generative art to output SVGs so I can pen plot or vinyl cut or laser cut (when I have access to a laser cutter.)
+Sometimes I use generative art to create SVGs that I can pen plot or vinyl cut or laser cut (when I have access to a laser cutter.)

 Here's a collection of some things I've created with my pen plotter and vinyl cutter.